The Option Value of Contract Duration: Evidence from the U.S. Timber Market: Estimation

 \section{Estimation}

-The goal of this section is to identify and estimate the structural parameters.
-We have two-type of parameters to be identified and estimated: the parameters underlying the dynamic part and the parameters in the auction part.
-The dynamic parameters include the sensitivity to lumber market prices and marginal cutting costs.
-The auction parameters include the distribution of private value for loggers and sawmill manufacturers.
-We also need to recover parameters regarding the fraction of each type among the auction participants.
-This information is crucial for simulating first-price sealed-bid auctions in the counterfactual analysis.
+This section identifies and estimates the structural parameters.
+We distinguish between dynamic parameters—price sensitivities and cutting costs—and auction parameters governing private values and type shares.
+Recovering both sets is essential for the counterfactuals.
+In our estimation, we focus on the auctions with a three-year contract duration because different contract durations require us to derive the different finite-horizon continuation value, which leads to computational burden.

-Our BLM data shows the number of bidders, the winner's identity and type, and the winning price for each oral auction.
-Based on this information, we construct the number of potential loggers and sawmill manufacturers who may enter the auctions.
-For timber removals, we observe the amount of cut timber every quarter for each timber tract.
-From FRED data, we observe lumber market prices quarterly.
-The variations in lumber prices allow us to identify the price sensitivity of loggers and sawmill manufacturers, and the volume of cut timber indicates the marginal cutting costs.
-After identifying these dynamic parameters, we can compute the continuation value of the timber tracts.
-Combining this with submitted bid prices, we can identify the distribution of bidders' value.
-The proportion of bidder's type is identified by the variations in the number of potential and actual bidders.
-Leveraging our knowledge about the number of actual entrants, we do not need to use the variations in submitted bids as \cite{kong2022identification} has done.
+The BLM auction data report the number of bidders, the winner’s identity and type, and the winning bid for each oral auction.
+Using these records and information on nearby firms, we infer the pool of potential loggers and sawmills.
+The cutting records provide quarterly harvest amounts for each tract, and FRED supplies quarterly lumber prices.
+Variation in prices pins down the price sensitivities of loggers and sawmills, while observed harvest quantities identify marginal costs.
+Once we estimate the dynamic primitives, we can compute tract-level continuation values.
+Combining those with winning bids identifies the distribution of private values.
+Finally, variation in the counts of potential and actual bidders reveals the composition of bidder types, allowing us to avoid relying on bid variation alone as in \cite{kong2022identification}.

+The baseline model assumes type-specific parameters are homogeneous within each type.
+Yet in practice even sawmills differ markedly in inventory capacity and downstream demand, implying heterogeneity in cutting costs and valuation responses.
+We therefore extend the framework to recover unobserved heterogeneity using the random-coefficients method of \cite{fox2011simple-bef}.